MICHIGAN

 Fort Custer (State Military Reservation)

 A National Army cantonment training encampment and demobilization center for the 85th Division, originally named Camp Custer.
 Most buildings removed in 1921, then reverted to the state and became a training area for the ROTC and CMTC.
 Used by the CCC after 1933.
 Federalized again in 1940 and renamed, with much new construction for WWII training.
 Site of a German POW camp.
 The U.S. Air Force established a radar site here 1959 - 1969.
-Most of the original reservation was later acquired by the city as an industrial park and housing area.
-Since 1968 the remaining post continues to serve the WI National Guard.
+Most of the original reservation was later acquired by the city in 1971 as an industrial park and residential housing area, and another parcel (over 3000 acres) was acquired by the state as the Fort Custer State Recreation Area.
+Since 1968 the remaining military post continues to serve the MI National Guard and other state and Federal agencies.

-A settlers' trading post located about six miles northwest of town on Irving Road.
-Monument (1914, 1966) on site.
+A settlers' trading post located about six miles northwest of Hastings.
+Monument (1914, replaced 1966) at site on Irving Road.

 Fort St. Joseph (2)